leakydishes/advanced_algorithms/6P_design_patterns/README.md

 4. Repeat analysis until all nodes have been explores

 #### Dijkstra Issues:
-o	Negative weights – this form of Dijkstra cannot handle this. o	If weight are changed, Dijkstra must be re-run.
+-	Negative weights – this form of Dijkstra cannot handle this.
+-	If weight are changed, Dijkstra must be re-run.

 ![image](https://github.com/leakydishes/advanced_algorithms/assets/79079577/c78dad9f-9d13-41ff-a7a8-1659fdb34dd7)